Case Studies

 How to measure user engagement

 How do you distinguish an engaged user?
 Ultimately, that’s down to you and your goals!
-But these tried and tested user engagement metrics will come in useful:
+But these tried and tested user engagement metrics will come in useful for staying competitive in today's landscape:

 #1 Daily/Monthly Active Users (DAU/MAU rate)